Trying out a custom 34-key split keyboard layout

 Closing thoughts

-But really all in all this layout has been a worthwhile endeavor.
+All in all this layout has been a worthwhile endeavor.
 I'm already typing near my average speed of 70–80wpm on MonkeyType, and I wrote most of this post using it!

 What do you think of my layout?
 Have you built a Ferris Sweep?
 If you want to chat, as always, shoot me a message on social or find my email, and happy typing 🤙🏻